 The Chisum Patent Academy offers what mainstream Continuing Legal Education (CLE) providers and patent bar review courses simply can’t: premium-quality, rapid-response patent law education and training in a unique seminar-style setting.
 Co-taught by leading patent law scholars Donald Chisum and Janice Mueller, our intensive two- or three-day seminars are limited to ten (10) participants and conducted in roundtable, interactive style that maximizes opportunities for discussion and debate.
-We are the antithesis of passive, mega-ballroom CLEs; we welcome those who want to discuss and debate patent law’s nuances and practical strategies.
-Patent Law Seminar content targets the latest developments from the Federal Circuit and U.S. Supreme Court plus landmark legislation such as the America Invents Act of 2011; we update our syllabus for every seminar.
-We currently offer seminars at our headquarters in Seattle, Washington; New York City; and Cincinnati, Ohio.
+We are the antithesis of passive, mega-ballroom CLEs; we welcome those who want to discuss and debate patent law’s myriad nuances and practical strategies.
+Our Advanced Patent Law Seminars target the latest developments from the Federal Circuit and U.S. Supreme Court plus new adjudicatory procedures in the USPTO such as inter partes review; we update our syllabus for every seminar.
+We currently offer seminars in Seattle, Washington; Washington, D.C.; and Cincinnati, Ohio.
 We also custom-design seminars to be held on-site at corporations, law firms, and other organizations.
 Our seminars draw experienced patent practitioners seeking a tune-up on latest developments as well as experienced civil/commercial litigators who are relatively new to patent law.
 Each two-day seminar typically provides 12.0 CLE credits; each three-day seminar typically provides 18.0 CLE credits.